architsakhadeo/RL-with-Robots/README.md

 The code in this repository heavily uses on the SenseAct framework https://github.com/kindredresearch/SenseAct.

+## Installation instructions:

+Please follow the installation instructions for SenseAct as specified in https://github.com/kindredresearch/SenseAct.

+## Description

 We conduct experiments with two robots:<br>
     1) Create2 Roomba robot,<br>
     2) Dynamixel Servo motor.